 Most firms that use contingency fees charge for their services via a percentage of any settlement or verdict award won for the client.
 With no fees upfront, you will not have to pay until the completion of your case.
 You will agree ahead of time on the percentage the attorney will deduct from your final award – if any – in legal fees.
 At most firms, the lawyer will collect about 33%, or one-third, of the final award in a contingency fee arrangement.
 If a settlement yields $100,000, for example, the lawyer would keep about $33,000 as his or her compensation for representing the client.

 A lawyer may increase or decrease his or her contingency fee percentage depending on the case.
 If the case has to go to trial, for example, it will require more work and time and the lawyer may charge more in legal fees.
 Some attorneys charge $0 for court costs, filing fees, depositions and other expenses necessary during the case if they lose.
 Others, however, will ask a client to pay for these expenses whether the attorney succeeds or not.
-As a client, make sure you understand all potential charges and fees before retaining a personal injury lawyer.
+As a client, make sure you understand all potential charges and fees before retaining an Atlanta personal injury lawyer.
 Your lawyer should make all fee information available to you upfront.
 No lawyer should surprise you with hidden fees at the end of your case or in the middle of litigation.